dylPeters15/slogo_team06/API_CHANGES.md

 4. The `EditorPaneManager` implements the `EditorMenuBarDelegate` interface, and is set as the EditorMenuBarManager's delegate.
 Therefore, when the menu bar calls the delegate method, the pane manager executes the code necessary to change language.

 This design worked at the beginning, but as the code got more complex, the number of delegates increased, and the code became harder to read.
 Furthermore, we noticed that this design limits each class to having just a single delegate that it can notify when something changes.
 This limitation is arbitrary and unnecessary.
 To fix this limitation, we deprecated all of the delegate interfaces (in our repository we have deleted all of these files for the sake of making the repository organized and easy for the graders to inspect, but if this were a production API, we would simply mark those interfaces as depreicated), and we created the `SlogoBaseUIManager` abstract class, which uses properties that other classes can view in order to listen for changes.

+- We created a new interface called the `ObjectManager` Interface.
+The purpose of this creation was that we noticed that all of our 'Manager' classes had some sort of method that returned some an object (e.g. Parent, Region, Group, etc) that was the visualization of what the class was managing.
+In order to ensure that all such manager classes implemented this 'getObject' method, we had to create the interface `ObjectManager` which is implemented by `SlogoBaseUIManager`, which in turn is extended by all of our front-end manager classes.

+> interface ObjectManager<T extends Object> {
+	T getObject();
+	}

 ###Minor Changes:
 - After creating the SlogoBaseUIManager class, we restructured the classes of the internal API slightly.
 We made all of the internal classes extend SlogoBaseUIManager, whereas before all of the UI classes had no superclasses.
 The only thing that this changes, in terms of the API, is that for all the UI classes that used to have methods titled some variation of setLanguage, setTheme, or getRegion, these methods are all now standardized based on the SlogoBaseUIManager.
 They are now all getLanguage() and getStyleSheet(), which return ObjectProperties that can be modified, and the getRegion methods are now all standardized to getObject(), which returns any class that extends Parent.
 Of course, if this were a production API, we would deprecate all of the old, nonstandardized methods and connect their implementations to the new methods.
 (For example, the EditorPaneManager originally had a method called getParent().
 To deprecate this, we would remove the implementation code of getParent() and replace it with: